dev4press/archivespress/readme.txt

 == Installation ==
 = General Requirements =
-* PHP: 7.0 or newer
+* PHP: 7.2 or newer
-* WordPress: 5.0 or newer
+* WordPress: 5.5 or newer

 = PHP Notice =
-* The plugin doesn't work with PHP 5.6 or older versions.
+* The plugin doesn't work with PHP 7.1 or older versions.

 = WordPress Notice =
-* The plugin doesn't work with WordPress 4.9 or older versions.
+* The plugin doesn't work with WordPress 5.4 or older versions.

 = Basic Installation =
 * Plugin folder in the WordPress plugins folder should be `archivespress`.
 * Upload `archivespress` folder to the `/wp-content/plugins/` directory.
 * Activate the plugin through the 'Plugins' menu in WordPress.
-* Plugin doesn't have any settings and it doesn't add any panels to WordPress administration.
+* Plugin doesn't have any settings, and it doesn't add any panels to WordPress administration.

 == Frequently Asked Questions ==
 = How can I add blocks to my posts? =